Tag Archives: Chicago Blues

 Roaring blues, sophisticated jazz, gritty garage rock, smoothed out vocal pop, and shimmering soul (among other genres) all “jus grew” here.
 Chess Records (based near 22nd and Michigan) was, in fact, the epicenter of the Electrified Delta Blues that changed the sound of popular American music FOREVER.
 That was the music that served as rock-and-roll’s bassinet.
 So it was no surprise that Chess Records, nearing the end of the 1960s and reinvigorated with fresh young talent (producer/arranger Charles Stepney, drummer Morris Jennings, and guitarist Phil Upchurch among them), decided to have their living legend artists (i.e. Muddy Waters and Howling Wolf) re-record their groundbreaking 1950s work in an updated funky psychedelic blues style.

-White psychedelic rock artist had been ripping off their artists’ work for years.
+White psychedelic rock artists had been ripping off their artists’ work for years.
 Now they were, in effect, reworking their own art.
 Muddy and Wolf weren’t feeling it.
 Critics of the day panned the works.
-Yet, today, the albums born out of this time (including “Electric Mud” have an almost cultish following.
-Just another example of good old Chicago invention…..
+Yet, today, the albums born out of this time (including “Electric Mud”) have an almost cultish following.
+Produced by Marshall Chess and the legendary Gene Barge, this body of work is just another example of good old Chicago invention…..
 For a sample of Howlin Wolf’s psychedelic blues tryst, click here.

 Drummer Morris Jennings discusses Muddy Waters’ album “Electric Mud” with Ethnologist Jeff Thomas.